KomradeSpectre/AetheriumMod/README.md

 - Implement Active Dodging for Weighted Anklet.

+- Add itemstatsmod and betterui buff description support to Zenith Acceleration and Sanguine buff.

 ----

 ## Changelog
 ----

+[0.6.3]
++ Adds Sanguine Elites.
+Elite buff icon was done by FOG, display model done by Ragon.
+The elite type grants abilities similar to the regular imps, including bleed on hit and a special dash ability.
+Players get invulnerability during the dash state but have a mandatory cooldown period between uses of the dash.
+AIs get the ability to chain dash if their enemy is too far away, but if they dash too often in too short of a period they get stunned.
++ Added Zenith Accelerator, a lunar that decreases your attack speed initially but you gain it back and then some with continuous hits.
+If it's too powerful, I'm going to add another downside.
+We'll see.
++ Fixed memory leak issue from using the tracer from Mul-T's nail.
+It doesn't clean up its smoke.
++ Added a temporary visual effect to Jar of Reshaping's opening.

+[0.6.2]
++ Adds Artifact of the Journey.
+When enabled, stages will be chosen randomly.
+The dream seers in the bazaar will also be randomized.
+After every 5 (or stages per loop) amount of stages, a Primordial Teleporter will be placed.
++ Fixed Heart of the Void's overlay pulling from the wrong material.
+You can no longer be thick and veiny after reviving by it.
++ Fixed a rare culture specific issue regarding using "ToLower" to do a dictionary lookup.
+It's now culture invariant.

 [0.6.1]
 + Fixed odd infinicombo Nail Bombing.
 It can no longer proc from a hit with 0 proc coefficient.